CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_oop.md

 Only one.
 Static variables are also known as Class Variables.

 #### Why is it not a good practice to write a lot of static methods?
-Static methods remain in the memory for a log time and its garbage collection takes long time.
+Static methods remain in the memory for a long time and its garbage collection takes long time.
 Developer's don't have control over destroying or creating Static variables.
 Excessive usage of static variables can result in the memory overflow.

 #### What are the features of static attributes and static methods of a class?
 What are the benefits, when to use them?
 The static can be used mainly for memory management reasons.
 If we don't want to create an object just so we can access a variable or field in it (like the PI variable for e.g.), then this can be a resons to create a static.